-How David Bowie’s Let’s Dance album nearly caused a rift with Tony Visconti
+How David Bowie’s Let’s Dance album nearly caused a rift with his Tony Visconti

-The icon's 15th studio album, which came out on 14 April 1983, saw him change up his sound and style once again - proving himself to be the king of reinvention.
+David Bowie released his 15th studio album on 14 April 1983.
+Let's Dance saw him change up his sound and style once again - proving himself to be the king of reinvention.

 The album - which include hits such as - Modern Love, China Girl and its title track Let's Dance, is famously produced by Chic legend Nile Rodgers, but did you know that Bowie's decision to go with the musician created a distance with his longtime collaborator Tony Visconti?